 It’s imperative to remember that filler doesn’t offer instant results on the first session.
 Most treatments require follow-up sessions to achieve your desired result, with some extending up to 6 months.

-The Applications of Filler
+The Applications of Dermal Fillers on your Skin

 The treatment is a cosmetic procedure that’s best left to expert skin specialists or professional plastic surgeons.
 According to Kristina Liu, MD, MHS, choosing the right type of filler neds guidance from a seasoned and board-certified cosmetic surgeon or dermatologist.
 She also says that the medical professional should intimately understand the facial anatomy and be familiar with various fillers and their respective injection techniques.
 The treatment process involves 4 main steps: